Meta Materials Inc. (MMAT) is ready for next Episode as it posted an annual sales of 4,080 K

 Sponsored

-Annual sales at Technology sector company grew by 63.00% over the past five years.
-When this article was written, the company’s average yearly earnings per share was at -38.70%.
+A company in the Technology sector has jumped its sales by 63.00% annually for the last half of the decade.
+While this was happening, its average annual earnings per share was recorded -38.70%.
 With a float of $192.50 million, this company’s outstanding shares have now reached $285.23 million.

 Meta Materials Inc. (MMAT) Insider Updates

-Also, it is sometimes useful to examine the sentiment of large-scale investors toward Meta Materials Inc. stocks.
+Our next focus will be how large-scale investors are participating in this stock of the Electronic Components Industry.
 The insider ownership of Meta Materials Inc. is 2.30%, while institutional ownership is 21.70%.
 The most recent insider transaction that took place on May 17, was worth 25,048.
 In this transaction Director of this company bought 15,000 shares at a rate of $1.67, taking the stock ownership to the 15,000 shares.
 Before that another transaction happened on Nov 30, when Company’s 10% Owner sold 7,000 for $3.54, making the entire transaction worth $24,780.
 This insider now owns 341,000 shares in total.

 Meta Materials Inc. (MMAT) Performance Highlights and Predictions

-Going through the last 3-months fiscal report unveiled on the 12/30/2021, it has been observed that the corporation posted -$0.13 earnings per share (EPS) during the time that was less than consensus figure (set at -$0.01) by -$0.12.
+In the latest quarterly report, which was put into the public domain on 3/30/2022, the organization reported -$0.06 earnings per share (EPS), lower than consensus estimate (set at -$0.02) by -$0.04.
 This company achieved a net margin of -2228.95 while generating a return on equity of -52.39.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.02 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -38.70% per share during the next fiscal year.